Clock Auctions Augmented with Unreliable Advice: Introduction

-To overcome the overly pessimistic nature of worst-case analysis, recent work has seen a surge in using the \emph{learning-augmented framework}, which assumes that the designer is provided with some useful, though unreliable, prediction or advice regarding the instance at hand.
+To overcome the overly pessimistic nature of worst-case analysis, a surge of recent work has used the \emph{learning-augmented framework}, which assumes that the designer is provided with some useful, though unreliable, prediction or advice regarding the instance at hand.
 Using this advice, the goal is to provide stronger and much more practical performance guarantees whenever this advice is accurate (the \emph{consistency} guarantee), while simultaneously maintaining non-trivial worst-case guarantees even if the advice is arbitrarily inaccurate (the \emph{robustness} guarantee).
 As a result, this framework provides a natural way to leverage machine-learned predictions to guide the design of mechanisms while maintaining the important robustness that comes with worst-case analysis.